Apple's Shazam Acquisition Proposal Being Scrutinized By European Union For Antitrust Concerns

 Alas, the European Commission has stepped in.
 The regulator, concerned with the fact that this deal would combine two immensely powerful digital music industry players, is concerned the acquisition could give Apple access to sensitive data, which the company could potentially use to harm its competitors.

-Margrethe Vestager, Commissions top official in charge of competition, said that considering the way people listen to music has drastically changed in recent years, the investigation by Europe’s regulatory body has to conduct an investigation, in order to “ensure that music fans will continue to enjoy attractive music streaming offers.”
+Margrethe Vestager, the commissions top official in charge of competition, said that, considering the way people listen to music has drastically changed in recent years, the investigation by Europe’s regulatory body has to conduct an investigation, in order to “ensure that music fans will continue to enjoy attractive music streaming offers.”

 According to CNN, the regulator is looking into the acquisition after requests from Sweden, Norway, France, Spain, Italy, Iceland, and Austria.
 The European Commission said it would complete the investigation by September 2018.
 They could block the deal altogether, or approve it with or without conditions.